MichelaPozzi/2025-topic-03-group-04/README.md

     **Normalized RNase Dataframe (first 6 rows)**\
     ![Mein Screenshot](images/screenshot_normalized_rnase.png)

-### **💥Batch Removal** {#batch-removal}\
+### **💥Batch Removal** {#batch-removal}
-**Batch effect:**\
+**Batch effect:**
       Disturbances are rooted in technical variances, such as different runs, and not in biological variations.\
       They can influence further observations, analysis, and interpretation\
-      → Comparisons between replicates to establish proper identification\
+      → Comparisons between replicates to establish proper identification

-1. Identifying and deleting with **limma package**\
+1. Identifying and deleting with **limma package**
-      → removes known batch effects with **removeBatchEffect**\
+      → removes known batch effects with **removeBatchEffect**

       → Steps:\
         1. **log2 - transformation:**\
               → stabilizes variance, improves interpretability, reduces outlier effects\
-        2. **apply function**\
+        2. **apply function**

-      → Visualizations:\
+      → Visualizations:
-         1.1: Boxplot visualization:\
+         1.1: Boxplot visualization:
-               → expectation:\
+               → expectation:
-                     → noticeable batch: samples of one batch have similar median, but differences in batches\
+                     → noticeable batch: samples of one batch have a similar median, but differences in batches → result:
-               → result:\
-         1.2: PCA visualization:\
+         1.2: PCA visualization:
-               →  expectation:\
+               →  expectation:
-                     → noticeable batch: principal components separate by batch\ →  result:\
+                     → noticeable batch: principal components separate by batch →  result:
-         1.3: Heatmap visualization:\
+         1.3: Heatmap visualization:
-               →  expectation:\
+               →  expectation:
-                      noticeable batch: samples are clusterd by batch not by biological factors\ →  result:\
+                      noticeable batch: samples are clustered by batc,h not by biological factors →  result:
-                      before:\
+                      before:

 2. Identifying and deleting with **SVA**\
-    → Surrogate Variable Analysis\
-    → better for unknown batch effect and other disturbances\

-    → Steps:\
-        1. **Model preparations**\
-              → create a desgin matrix with a model matrix filled with known factors (replicates and fractions)\
-                and a null model matrix filled with no descriptive factors but an intercept\
-        2. **Apply SVA**\
-              → Apply function on data and models\
-        3. **Determine the number of surrogate variables**\
-              → SVA estimates how many Svs are needed to model hidden batch effects\ → by searching for combinations not explainable by known variables\ → extend the matrix by SVs\
-        4. **Data correction**\
-              → using linear regression\
-              → SVs are used to calculate unwanted effects and remove those\
-        5. **Residues extraction**\
-              → expression data - modeled effects (fraction + replicates + SVs )\

-     → Visualizations:\
-         2.1: Boxplot visualization:\
-               →  expectation:\
-                      noticeable batch: differences in span and spread, big differences between samples caused by batches\
-               →  result:\
-                      before:\
-         2.2: PCA visualization:\
-               →  expectation:\
-                      noticeable batch: distortion caused by scale differences, principal components show batch separation\
-               →  result:\
-         12.3: Heatmap visualization:\
-               →  expectation:\
-                      noticeable batch: outliers, high variability\
-               →  result:\

-3. **Interpretation and results:**\
-    → SVA better fit due to unknown batch effects ( not known when measurements are taken, or on which machines )\
-    → Log2 transformation makes data not as suitable for further analysis\
-    → Batch effect not overly significant\
-    → Removal still could overcorrect biological variances\ → Batch cleaned data only used for PCA\
+    → Surrogate Variable Analysis
+    → better for unknown batch effect and other disturbances

+    → Steps:
+        1. **Model preparations**
+              → create a desgin matrix with a model matrix filled with known factors (replicates and fractions) and a null model matrix filled with no descriptive factors but an intercept
+        2. **Apply SVA**
+              → Apply function on data and models
+        3. **Determine the number of surrogate variables** → SVA estimates how many Svs are needed to model hidden batch effects → by searching for combinations not explainable by known variables → extend the matrix by SVs
+        4. **Data correction**
+              → using linear regression
+              → SVs are used to calculate unwanted effects and remove those
+        5. **Residues extraction**
+              → expression data - modeled effects (fraction + replicates + SVs )

+     → Visualizations:
+         2.1: Boxplot visualization:
+               →  expectation:
+                      noticeable batch: differences in span and spread, big differences between samples caused by batches →  result:
+                      before:
+         2.2: PCA visualization:
+               →  expectation:
+                      noticeable batch: distortion caused by scale differences, principal components show batch separation →  result:
+         12.3: Heatmap visualization:
+               →  expectation:
+                      noticeable batch: outliers, high variability
+               →  result:

+3. **Interpretation and results:**
+    → SVA better fit due to unknown batch effects ( not known when measurements are taken, or on which machines ) → Log2 transformation makes data not as suitable for further analysis → Batch effect not overly significant
+    → Removal still could overcorrect biological variances → Batch cleaned data only used for PCA